perez987/6600XT-on-macOS-with-PowerPlayTable-to-SSDT-or-config.plist/README.md

 ### Manual method using text editor

 _Note_: Text editor should have search and replace options with the ability to use Grep or regular expressions.
-E.g. Textedit is not a good choice.
+E.g. TextEdit is not a good choice.

 * Get one of the REG or TXT files generated in Windows.
 * Keep the block that begins with `“PP_PhmSoftPowerPlayTable”=` deleting the rest of the text.